Quwaysim/notes_to_self/coding_style_guides/android_xml_coding_style_guide.md

 - Never use `layout_width=”match_parent”` for a view inside `ConstraintLayout`.
 Using `layout_width=”0dp”` with constraints allows for view measurement optimizations.

-- Avoid `GuideLine` and `Barrier`.
-Although there are proper uses for these, there are not what you want most of the time.

-- Never nest layouts inside of `ConstraintLayout`, as they're intended to reduce nesting.
+- Never nest layouts inside of `ConstraintLayout` since they're intended to reduce nesting.

 # 4. Strings